-The Qualifying Paper will be written in a similar format as a Grant Proposal.
-The specific format of the qualifying paper is determined by the qualifying paper committee Chair and committee members of the student.
-A suggested format is provided on page 28.
+The Qualifying Paper will be written in a similar format as a grant proposal.
+The specific format of the qualifying paper is determined by the qualifying paper committee Chair and at least two additional committee members.
+A suggested format is provided on page 26.

-Once a student has successfully completed all doctoral coursework, he/she can write the Qualifying Paper.
-The Qualifying Paper will be chaired by a full-time tenure track GCSW doctoral degreed faculty member selected by the student.
-Full-time students are responsible to invite the Chair and the Committee of their Qualifying Paper at the end of the first year of their doctoral coursework.
-The Chair of the Qualifying Paper in consultation with the Doctoral Student will form the committee for the Qualifying Paper.
-Part-time students and dual M.S.W./Ph.D. students are responsible to invite the Chair at the end of the second year of their doctoral coursework.
-The Chair/Committee may offer guidance as the student develops ideas through his/her coursework.
-The student must submit the FORM A: Student Request to Appoint a Chair and Committee Members of the Qualifying Paper (see Appendix A).
+Committee Selection: Once a student has successfully completed all doctoral coursework, he/she can write the Qualifying Paper.
+The Qualifying Paper will be chaired by a full-time, tenure track GCSW doctoral degreed faculty member selected by the student.
+Full-time students invite the Chair and the committee for the Qualifying Paper at the end of the first year of doctoral coursework.
+The Chair of the Qualifying Paper, in consultation with the Doctoral Student, will form the committee for the Qualifying Paper.
+Part-time students and dual M.S.W./Ph.D. students invite the Chair at the end of the second year of doctoral coursework.
+The Chair/Committee may offer guidance as the student develops ideas through coursework.
+The student must submit FORM A: Student Request to Appoint a Chair and Committee Members of the Qualifying Paper (see Appendix A).

-The student will file the FORM A.1: Student Request to Write the Qualifying Paper with the Doctoral Admissions Office (see Appendix A).
-This should be submitted when the student has completed all required coursework and is during the semester when the final Qualifying Paper will be submitted.
-These forms must be approved by the PhD Program Director.
-It is recommended that the student is required to submit the Qualifying Paper either at the end of the Summer semester following completion of all required courses but no later than the end of the Fall semester following completion of all required courses.
-It is recommended that part-time and dual students complete their Qualifying Paper at the end of summer semester of their third-year but no later than the end of the following Fall semester.
+Submission of the Qualifying Paper The student will file the FORM A.1: Student Request to Write the Qualifying Paper with the Ph.D.
+Program Office (see Appendix A).
+This should be submitted when the student has completed all required coursework and is during the semester when the Qualifying Paper will be submitted.
+These forms must be approved by the Ph.D.
+Program Director.
+It is recommended that the student submit the Qualifying Paper near the end of the Fall semester following the completion of all required courses.
 The student will work with the Chair and other members of the Committee for guidelines and revisions up to the point of the agreed upon submission date.
-The Qualifying Paper will be graded by the Qualifying Committee Chair and the Committee members composed of two other GCSW doctoral degreed faculty members.
+The Qualifying Paper will be graded by the Qualifying Committee Chair and the Committee members composed of at least two other GCSW doctoral degreed faculty members.
 Of these two members at least one must be tenure track.
 Faculty who have Emeritus status may chair or serve on the committee.

-The Chair and Committee will assign the grade of Pass or Fail, or Revise and Resubmit within six (6) weeks from the due date of the Qualifying Paper.
+Grading: The Chair and Committee will assign the grade of Pass, Fail, or Revise and Resubmit within six (6) weeks from the due date of the Qualifying Paper.
 All Qualifying Papers that receive a grade of Revise and Resubmit must be completed within 6 weeks from the time the initial grade was given.
 A final grade of Pass or Fail will be given within six (6) weeks from the date the revised Qualifying Paper was submitted.

-If a student fails the Qualifying Paper, the retake must take place the following semester by completing FORM B: Student Request to Retake the Qualifying Paper (see Appendix A).
-The student who does not pass the Qualifying Paper the following semester will be automatically dismissed from the Doctoral Program.
+If a student fails the Qualifying Paper, the retake must take place the following semester.
+FORM B: Student Request to Retake the Qualifying Paper (see Appendix A) is required.
+Students who do not pass the Qualifying Paper the following semester will be automatically dismissed from the Ph.D.
+Program.